 Roxana’s passion for helping others is evident in her profession.
 She is a law enforcement commander with over 24 years of service in San Diego County.
 In addition to her call to service with Project Compassion, Roxana is an advocate for the locally indigent.
 She works with San Diego homeless coalitions to provide resources and meals for families throughout the year.

 Roxana serves on the board of directors with PC and as a team leader on the medical mission trips overseas.
 She encourages potential volunteers to serve with Project Compassion and make their contribution to a world in need.
-Roxana states, “Working with Project Compassion has enriched my life spiritually and emotionally”“What we have done for ourselves alone dies with us; what we have done for others and the world remains and is immortal.”
-Albert Pike
+Roxana states, “Working with Project Compassion has enriched my life spiritually and emotionally”

-Pastor Bob Maddux, Project Compassion co-founder, has been in full time ministry since 1968.
-He is the founding pastor of Trinity San Diego, formerly The Connection and Christian Life Assembly in Poway, California a suburb of San Diego, where he has served as senior pastor from 1988 to 2015.
+Project Compassion co-founder has been in full time ministry since 1968.
+He is the founding pastor of Trinity Church San Diego, located in Poway, California a suburb of San Diego, where he served as senior pastor from 1988 to 2015.
+He continues to serve as part of the church pastoral staff.
 Under his leadership the church has had an international impact through its various outreaches.
-One example is Project Compassion http://www.projectcompassion.org/, which he co-founded in 1992.
 Besides his Pastoral work he has ministered on five continents training national pastors and doing evangelistic outreaches.
-His overseas work led him to found Healing The Nations Ministries which is currently developing a treatment program for HIV/AIDS.
 In 1976 he founded Capital Bible College and served as its president for nine years.
 In 1979 he founded and directed Jesus West Coast, a large annual missions festival attended yearly by thousands and credited with recruiting’ many into missions.
-Pastor Bob has authored the Angel award-winning book Fantasy Explosion, and has produced and directed various films and documentaries including the award winning Mzungu.
-He’s written 3 other books, the most recent is “Good Samaritan Therapy, Real Medicine for the Soul”.
+He’s the author of 5 books (novels and non-fiction) and has produced various documentary films.
+Besides his pastoral duties, he is writing, producing and developing film and tv projects as well as working on another novel.
 He and his wife, Claudia, have been married since 1969.
-They have 3 grown children and 6 grand-children.
+They have 3 grown children and 7 grandchildren.

 Albert “Al” Martinez MD took his first mission trip with Project Compassion in 2000 and joined the Board of Directors of PC in 2001.
 He enjoys his involvement with the administrative end of PC as well as continuing to go on mission trips.
 He earned his Medical Degree in 1982 and completed his residency in Pediatrics in 1985.
 He has been in private pediatric practice since 1985 in Escondido and Poway, CA. Al enjoys the field of Pediatrics and the challenges of international medical missions, especially in having to care for all ages of patients, from infancy to the elderly.
 “I found my first trip with PC to be a life changing experience and I love every trip I take.
 I feel that the care I can give to the people on these trips is my way of thanking the Lord for all that he gives to me.
 Working with Project Compassion has been very rewarding in many ways.
 I encourage others, both medical professionals and lay persons, to take the first step into medical mission work and I know they will come back a different person.”